psobow/microservices-app/README.md

 ## Retrieving data from the database
-To retrieve data from the database you should send GET request to this URL `http://localhost:8080/v1/credits`.
+In order to retrieve data from the database you should send GET request to this URL `http://localhost:8080/v1/credits`.

 #### Example server response: